The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 8. The Wally, Walt, and Donn Show

 Apollo 7 performed the first live television broadcast from an American spacecraft on October 14, the fourth day of the flight.
 It opened with a view of a card reading, "From the Lovely Apollo Room high atop everything," a callback to radio broadcasts of the 1930s.
 Cunningham operated the camera while Eisele served as the emcee, showing audiences back home the inside of their spacecraft and views of the southern United States.
 At the end, Schirra held up a sign that read, "Keep those cards and letters coming in folks", a tagline used on The Dean Martin Show.
 Each daily broadcast, referred to as "the Wally, Walt, and Donn Show", was about ten minutes in length and continued to educate the American people on how NASA was using spending hard-earned tax dollars.
-Apollo.
-7used an RCA black-and-white, slow-scan television camera that ran at 10 frames per second.
+Apollo 7 used an RCA black-and-white, slow-scan television camera that ran at 10 frames per second.
 The crew was later awarded a special Emmy, which was accepted on their behalf by the crew of Apollo 10 in 1969.

-9. Mutiny on the Bounty
+10. Mutiny on the Bounty

 On October 22, 1968, after just over 10 days and 20 hours in orbit, Apollo 7 splashed down 200 nautical miles (230 mi or 370 km) southwest of Bermuda and was recovered by the USS Essex, the lead ship of the Essex class of aircraft carriers operated during World War II.
 She served in the Pacific Theater during World War II, the Korean War, the Cuban Missile Crisis, and was scheduled to be the primary recovery vessel for Apollo 1.
 Apollo 7's command module is now on display at the Frontiers of Flight Museum in Dallas, Texas.

-10. Live From Houston, Texas
+Honorable Mention: Live From Houston, Texas

 On November 3, President Lyndon B. Johnson presented the crew with Exceptional Service Medals for their success in returning America to space.
 Three days later on November 6, they appeared on The Bob Hope Show filmed in the auditorium of the Manned Spacecraft Center (now the Johnson Space Center) with Paul Haney, the center's Director of Public Affairs and the "Voice of Mission Control".
 Also featured was actress Barbara Eden, star of the television series I Dream of Jeannie, a show about astronauts that took place in Cocoa Beach, "a mythical town in a mythical state called Florida." a

 No Apollo 7 astronaut flew in space again.
 Wally Schirra retired from NASA and the Navy in July 1969 with the rank of captain.
 He joined Walter Cronkite as co-anchor on CBS News' coverage of the seven moon landing missions (including Apollo 13).
 He worked in the private sector until the 1980s, authored multiple books about naval aviation and the early days of America's space program, and established the Astronaut Scholarship Foundation.
-He passed away on May 3, 2007 of a heart attack and is the namesake of the USNS Wally Schirra, a Lewis and Clark-class dry cargo ship.
-Donn Eisele served as backup CMP of Apollo 10 in 1969 and retired from NASA and the Air Force with the rank of colonel.
-After two years as Country Director of the US Peace Corps in Thailand, he worked in the private sector until 1987.
-Eisele died of a heart attack on December 1, 1987 while on a business trip to Tokyo, Japan.
-Walt Cunningham headed the Skylab branch of the Flight Crew Directorate before retiring from NASA in 1971.
-He retired from the US Marine Corps as a colonel in 1976 and like his crewmates, worked in the private sector for the rest of his life.
-Cunningham passed away on January 3, 2023 at the age of 90.
-Schirra was inducted into the Astronaut Hall of Fame in 1990 while Eisele and Cunningham were inducted in 1997.
-In October 2008, the three astronauts were belatedly awarded the NASA Distinguished Service Medal.
+He was inducted into the International Space Hall of Fame (ISHoF) in 1981 and the US Astronaut Hall of Fame (AHoF) in 1990 with his fellow Mercury astronauts.
+Wally Schirra passed away on May 3, 2007 at the age of 84 from a heart attack and is the namesake of the USNS Wally Schirra, a Lewis and Clark-class dry cargo ship.

 Apollo 7 was the first manned mission of the Apollo program and was highly successful, verifying the Apollo command/service module's flightworthiness.
 The mission also helped restore the public's faith in their country's manned space program and green-lit the most daring mission to date, Apollo 8.